Building Science

 (or rather, how laughably thin the code

-has been whittled away for what will pass
+has become for what they'll pass

 these days,) you might have kicked back